-In 2018, the support engineer began volunteering at The Literacy Center where he teaches English as a second language (ESL).
+In 2018, the senior engineer began volunteering at The Literacy Center where he teaches English as a second language (ESL).
 Bilingual himself, Kanbari was born in Harrisburg but spent many of his formative years in the United Arab Emirates.
 Given this, he understands how weak language skills can make finding a job, navigating healthcare, and making friends in a new country much more difficult.
 Volunteering for at least 12 hours a month at The Literacy Center in Allentown, Kanbari has been able to not only teach English to his students, but also learn from their resilient spirit while bringing them security and confidence.

 Recently, Kanbari took his passion a step further by collaborating with fellow PPL employee, Reem Eid, to offer weekend ESL programs at the Muslim Association of the Lehigh Valley.

 In January 2020, he began volunteering at the Lehigh Valley Health Network Emergency Department where he works with patients and hospital staff to ensure patients have an optimal emergency experience.
 He is attaining his Pennsylvania Arabic Interpreter Certification.

 Other volunteer activities include being a Big Brother through Big Brothers Big Sisters of the Lehigh Valley, a mentor through PPL’s Exploring Post and former treasurer of REACH BRG.

 “Mo’s approach is holistic and balances the need for education, communication and conservation in order to make his community better for its residents,” said co-worker Jennie Speelman.